RobRendell/gTove/README.md

 ## Implemented

-The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
+The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

 * Fix layout of roster column values near minis that are rotated, or scaled and flat.
+* Reposition not-popped-out movable windows to the centre again if they end up outside the viewable area.

 ## Plans/TODO